CMSgov/ab2d/Deploy/documentation/Internal_Test_Environment.md

 1. If prompted, enter database name at the "Enter desired database_name" prompt

-   *IMPORTANT: Since databases are sharinf the same database instance, the database names should be unique for each environment.*
+   *IMPORTANT: Since databases are sharing the same database instance, the database names should be unique for each environment and must contain only alphanumeric characters.*

    *Example database names:*

-   - unique-sbdemo-dev
+   - dev

-   - unique-sbdemo-sbx
+   - sbx

-   - unique-sbdemo-impl
+   - impl

-   - unique-sbdemo-prod
+   - prod

 ## Update application